BDC Hamburger Icon

 Open row

-In most organizations, there comes a time when changes to workplace culture, operations and performance are necessary.
-Circumstances like a merger or new ownership may even force changes.
+In most organizations, there comes a time when changes to the workplace’s culture, operations and performance are necessary.
+Circumstances such as a merger or new ownership may even force changes.

-Large-scale organizational change can be extremely challenging for leadership and team members alike.
-After all, businesses are composed of many different individuals, many of whom have been performing tasks and running operations in the same way for years — even decades.
+Large-scale organizational change can be extremely challenging for company leaders and team members alike.
+After all, businesses are composed of many different individuals, many of whom have been performing tasks and running operations in the same way for years, or even decades.
 People have work-related habits and attitudes that have been reinforced until they have become ingrained and instinctual.

-So, how can you enact meaningful change in your organization, given the built-in reluctance of tens, hundreds or even thousands of employees?
-Neuroscience may have ways to help you accomplish this arduous task.
+So how can you enact meaningful change in your organization, given the built-in reluctance of tens, hundreds or even thousands of employees?
+Neuroscience may offer ways to help you accomplish this arduous task.

 Did You Know?Did you know

-Employees can make or break business success, so getting them on board with workplace culture and operational method changes is crucial.
+Employees can make or break business success, so it's crucial to get them on board with any changes to your workplace culture and operational methods.

 What is neuroscience?

 Neuroscience is the study of the brain and nervous system.
-Behavioral neuroscience is a subset that examines the brain and how it affects individual perception, emotion, memory, decision-making and behavior.
+Behavioral neuroscience is a subset that examines how the brain affects individual perception, emotion, memory, decision-making and behavior.

-Most instinctual human reactions are based on evolutionary needs, such as the need to belong, the desire to be dominant — or not be dominated — by others, and the fight-or-flight response.
+Most instinctual human reactions are based on evolutionary needs, such as the need to belong, the desire to be dominant (or not to be dominated by others), and the fight-or-flight response.
 These survival-based needs and reactions are related to and reinforced by the brain and the hormones it produces in the body.

 When managers understand how employees’ attitudes, beliefs and perceptions affect their thinking and behavior, they can learn to get their employees on board with necessary organizational change.

-Neuromarketing insights can help managers navigate employee interactions, opinions and behaviors in areas like the following:
+Neuromarketing insights can help managers navigate employee interactions, opinions and behaviors by revealing the following information:

-• Discovering what motivates employees to behave a certain way
+• What motivates employees to behave a certain way

-• Uncovering why employees react to stimuli in a specific manner
+• Why employees react to stimuli in a specific manner

 • Identifying what will motivate employees to change their behavior to align with the organization’s new goals